 Other striking features include: that the letter 'j' has not yet fully grown away from 'i' ('Iohn' vs. 'John'); that the letter 'v' has not developed from 'u' ('euery' for 'every', verse 9); and that there are two alternative forms of the lower-case 'r', selected according to no clear logic (see the word 'preferred' in verse 15 for instance).

-What about Bibles in Welsh, Irish, and so on?
+What about Bibles in the Celtic languages of Britain and Ireland?

 Although the Welsh language was no longer used in official documents, a Welsh translation of the Great Bible was achieved by William Morgan and published in 1588.